-How Okja Made Us Care So Damn Much About A CG Superpig
+How Okja Made Us Care So Damn Much About a CG Superpig

 If you just imagine, when Mija pulls herself up with Okja’s ears, if we had the smallest frequency or fidelity problem on stuff like that, you would be taken out of the movie completely and you would be worrying about that.
 So it was very important to get that stuff right.

 Later on in the movie we see many more superpigs.
-What did you do to make sure we could tell Okja apart from them?
+What did you do to make sure we could tell Okay apart from them?

 We definitely did an overall colour shift on those.
 They were all slightly smaller than Okja because Okja is, as Johnny (Jake Gyllenhaal) in the movie states, truly exceptional.
 Another that is less noticeable is that all the other pigs actually have six nipples but Okja only has one, which is a little bit on an in-joke that director Bong put in there.